 The University of Minnesota Crookston (UMC) is a public, baccalaureate, coeducational institution and a coordinate campus of the University of Minnesota.

-As a four-year, public university with an enrollment of 1,800 students (approximately 1,100 on campus and 700 online), UMC proudly carries on a tradition of a century of educational service to Northwestern Minnesota.
-Since its establishment as an institution of higher learning in 1966 and its transition to offering baccalaureate degree programs in 1993, UMC equips all students and faculty with laptop computers; provides individual attention that leads to success; and offers a hands-on approach that puts students ahead of the competition!
+As a four-year, public university with an enrollment of 1,800 students (approximately 900 on campus and 900 online), UMC proudly carries on a tradition of a century of educational service to Northwestern Minnesota.
+It was established as an institution of higher learning in 1966.
+It began offering baccalaureate degree programs in 1993.

 AQIP - Academic Quality Improvement Program